niccolot/Chirpy/README.md

     #### Request

-    The header of the request has to contain the Polka API key (see `how to use` section to see how to generate one in order to mimic the keys usually given by thir part companies).
+    The header of the request has to contain the Polka API key

     ```
     Authorization: "ApiKey <apikey>"